magnesj/ResInsight/docs/ResultInspection.md

 PCOW | Capilar pressure oil water      | PC (Right) PCOG | Capilar pressure oil gas        | PC (Right)

-Saturation of water and gas in the selected cell are annotated in the plot by a blue and orange vertical line, respectively.
+Saturation of water and gas in the selected cell, at the current timestep, are annotated in the plot by a blue and orange vertical line, respectively.
 The intersections between the lines and the relevant curves are marked with large circles.